How to Dry Hibiscus Flowers: A Step-by-Step Guide

 Making Hibiscus Tea Step by Step

 The first step in making this tea is to take 1 cup of dried hibiscus flowers and place them in cold water.
+This hibiscus tea recipe highlights its hydrating qualities and allows for preparation variations using fresh or dried hibiscus flowers.
 Allow them to sit for 1-2 days or until the flower’s color has disappeared.
 Once that’s done, strain the tea through a fine mesh sieve and throw away the strained flower pieces.
 This will ensure that your tea has a smooth flavor.

 Next, add sugar (1 cup or to taste) and stir until dissolved.
-You can either heat up the tea on top of a stove or in the microwave and serve hot, or make it as an iced tea by chilling it in the refrigerator for several hours before serving.
+You can either heat up the tea on top of a stove or in the microwave and serve hot by steeping the flowers in boiling water, which enhances its flavor or make it as an iced tea by chilling it in the refrigerator for several hours before serving.
 If you’re looking for something extra special, you can even add fresh lemon to citrus it up!

 FAQs in Relation to How to Dry Hibiscus Flowers